yugabyte/yugabyte-db/docs/content/latest/architecture/2dc-deployments.md

 - Updates are timeline consistent — the target data center receives row updates in the same order that they occur on the source.
 - Transactions are applied atomically on the consumer — either all changes within a transaction are visible or none.
 - The target data center knows the data consistency timestamp.
-  - Since data in Yugabyte DB is distributed across multiple nodes and replicated from multiple nodes, the target data center is able to determine that all tablets have received data at least until timestamp `x`, that is, it has received all the writes that happened at source data centers until timestamp `x`.
+  - Since data in YugabyteDB is distributed across multiple nodes and replicated from multiple nodes, the target data center is able to determine that all tablets have received data at least until timestamp `x`, that is, it has received all the writes that happened at source data centers until timestamp `x`.

 ## Supported replication scenarios

-For two data center deployments, Yugabyte DB supports both unidirectional and bidirectional replication.
+YugabyteDB supports asynchronous data replication between two data centers using either unidirectional (master-slave) or bidirectional (master-master or active-active) replication.

 ### Unidirectional: master-slave replication with asynchronous replication

-The replication could be unidirectional from a **source cluster** (aka the *master* cluster) to one or more **sink clusters** (aka *slave* clusters).
+Unidirectional replication is performed from a **source cluster** (aka the *master* cluster) to one or more **sink clusters** (aka *slave* clusters).
 The sink clusters, typically located in data centers or regions that are different from the source cluster, are *passive* because they do not accept writes from higher layer services.
 These deployments are typically used to serve low latency reads from the slave clusters and for disaster recovery.

 The source-sink deployment architecture is shown here: